Diocese of Corpus Christi

 Knowing and understanding Scripture is essential in the life of a catechist.
 This workshop will explore how God’s Word, transmitted in Sacred Scripture, grounds and deepens our relationship with Jesus Christ and His Church.
 In Scripture, we see the sweeping Plan of God, the history of salvation unfolded.
 We hear His stunning and steadfast invitation to communion with Him.
 Sacred Scripture ought to permeate all forms of catechesis, as well as our personal lives as catechists.
 Through creating lesson plans saturated with the Scriptures, we foster a profound encounter with the Divine – love and challenge, wisdom and hope, forgiveness and mercy, and the means to know God and to know ourselves.
 By breaking open the Scriptures in each catechetical session, we unlock the mystery of Christ, revealing to those we teach the One they desire to know, fostering life-changing intimacy with God.

-St. Therese of Lisieux joyfully exulted that, “If the Church was a body composed of different members, it couldn't lack the noblest of all; it must have a Heart, and a Heart BURNING WITH LOVE.
+St. Thérèse of Lisieux joyfully exulted that, “‘If the Church was a body composed of different members, it couldn't lack the noblest of all; it must have a Heart, and a Heart BURNING WITH LOVE.
 And I realized that this love alone was the true motive force which enabled the other members of the Church to act; if it ceased to function, the Apostles would forget to preach the gospel, the Martyrs would refuse to shed their blood.
-LOVE, IN FACT, IS THE VOCATION WHICH INCLUDES ALL OTHERS; IT'S A UNIVERSE OF ITS OWN, COMPRISING ALL TIME AND SPACE - IT'S ETERNAL!”
-(CCC 826, emphasis in original).
-We know that this love is the golden thread that binds all we believe, it is the aching in the hearts of those who knock on the door of the Church.
-It is the Holy Spirit that gives us truth to speak in gentleness and clarity, as well as the life-giving concern that reaches out sacrificially, generously to broken souls around us.
-It is the love that makes us adopted sons and daughters instead of beggars at the door.
+LOVE, IN FACT, IS THE VOCATION WHICH INCLUDES ALL OTHERS; IT'S A UNIVERSE OF ITS OWN, COMPRISING ALL TIME AND SPACE — IT'S ETERNAL!’” (quoted in the Catechism of the Catholic Church 826, emphasis in the original).
+We know that this love is the golden thread that binds all we believe, this love which has God as its source and which we know as the theological virtue of charity.
+It is the love of God that gives us truth to speak in gentleness and clarity, and life-giving concern to reach out sacrificially to all those souls around us.
+It is the love that makes us adopted sons and daughters.
 It is our beginning and our gifted destiny.
-It is why St. Augustine wrote; “our hearts are restless, until they rest in You.”
-This workshop delves into the vital nature of the love of brethren that is to be the mark of any community calling others to join Christ’s Body.
+This workshop delves into the vital nature of the love of brethren — the virtue of charity that helps us to love God first and love our neighbors as ourselves — that is to be the mark of any community calling others to join Christ’s Body.

 The pastoral aspect of the Rite of Christian Initiation for Adults (RCIA) signifies the means by which we form and accompany souls, person-to-person, to a deeper relationship with the Trinity through the Body of Christ.
 Many who do not stay with the Church after going through the RCIA process leave not for lack of knowledge, but for lack of care.
 The pastoral components are the people who participate, some intimately and others from a distance, in Jesus’ graced work of conversion and discipleship of souls.
 It is the surpassing calling of becoming a gift to other souls, and receiving others freely as a gift from the Lord.
 This workshop addresses how the pastoral aspect of the RCIA process leads us to be sacrificial witnesses — the Lord’s chosen means to authenticate faith and relationship with the Trinity, to support conversion in lives, and through God’s saving message draw all people into the loving embrace of the Father and His People.